 b.
 Any sanctions imposed by the Academic Honor Council shall be delayed during the appeals process.

-d.
-In the case of appeals for a change of sanction, the Appeals Board may accept the appeal by majority vote of four, without further action.
+c.
+In the case of appeals to amend a sanction, the Appeals Board will accept or deny the appeal by majority vote of four.

 In the case of an appeal of a sanction, the Appeals Board will hear from the petitioner should he or she be present and willing to address the Board.
 The Appeals Board will then hear from the student should he or she desire to respond to the petition.
 A faculty advisor must be present for deliberation to ensure due process.